danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 expected to be used during definition simplification.
 See `LangN::simplify` and `Lang0Node::withSimpleDefs` for more details.

+**Note:** Though there are no restrictions on the `name` in general, if a node of this type represents a variable being exported from a module, then it must be a string.

 #### `varDefMutable` &mdash; `@varDef{name: name, (value: expression)?}`

 * `name: name` &mdash; Variable name to define (typically a string).